We share ministry in Haiti with two mission partners: Haiti Outreach Ministry and Family Health Ministry.

 Haiti Outreach Ministry (HOM) supports churches with school and clinic outreach programs in the Terre Noire, Cite Soleil, Repatriote, and Barye Fe communities near Port-au-Prince.
 Pastor Leon and Jacky Dorleans began their ministry in Haiti 30 years ago with a church serving people in the Cite Soleil community.
 Today their work includes three churches, three primary schools, a secondary school, a clinic, and vocational classes!
 Over 3,000 people worship weekly in the three churches and HOM provides schooling for more than 1900 students.

 WMPC sponsors 30 children who attend school in Terre Noire.
+(Photos of the children are displayed in Geneva Hall.)
 We hope to continue to sponsor these children through high school.
 Several Sunday School classes, circles, and individuals at WMPC also sponsor children.
 HOM relies on sponsorship to support the children with their education.
 Information on sponsorship is available on the HOM website.

 For additional information about HOM visit their website at haitiom.org.